Regents' Winrock Minority Doctoral Fellowship

 - Recipient must be continuously enrolled as a full-time graduate student for the term of the award.
 Fellowship recipients who defer or postpone their enrollment will forfeit the fellowship, which will be awarded to another nominee.

-- Recipients who take an approved leave of absence during the award period must notify the Graduate Studies fellowship coordinator in order to extend the fellowship award, failure to do so will result in forfeiture of the award; recipients who skip a semester without an approved leave of absence will forfeit the award.
+- Recipients who take a leave of absence during the award period will result in forfeiture of the award.
 You must meet the academic requirements of your department, college and the university and remain in good academic standing during the term of the award.

 - Recipient must observe the UNM student code of conduct.

-- Recipient must not hold an assistantship or be employed for more than ten hours a week for the term of the award.
+- Recipient must not hold an assistantship for the term of the award.

 - Recipient must fulfill each semester the responsibilities stipulated below.